The following is a list of titles and summaries for the Goosebumps series (the original book series and its spinoffs).

 * '''"The Barking Ghost"''': Cooper Holmes and his new friend, Fergie, are stalked by two dogs who haunt the woods and trick them into swapping bodies.

-* '''"Revenge of the Lawn Gnomes"''': Joe Burton's dad buys two garden gnomes for their already-tacky front lawn, but Joe and his sister Mindy discover that the lawn gnomes are alive and cause destruction at night.
+* '''"Revenge of the Lawn Gnomes"''': Joe Burton's dad buys two garden gnomes for their already-tacky front lawn, but Joe, his sister Mindy and Joe's friend Moose discover that the lawn gnomes are alive and cause destruction at night.

 * '''"A Shocker on Shock Street"''': Erin Wright and her friend Marty are big fans of the ''Shock Street'' movies and are chosen as the first kids to tour the new park (since Erin's dad works as one of the engineers), but a string of strange events make Erin and Marty suspect that the creatures of Shock Street may be real.